kang-cao-corgi/coj/notes.md

 knowing God is faith
 - unbelievers: deny the existance of God
-- the antichrist: denies the fact that Jesus came in flesh (they do not beliebe Jesus is Son of God, incarnation of God)
+- the antichrist: denies the fact that Jesus came in flesh (they do not believe Jesus is Son of God, incarnation of God)
 - cults: insist on salvation other than Jesus

 #### The Bible cannot be interpreted without the works of the Holy Spirit
 - [Ac2:44-47](https://www.blueletterbible.org/niv/act/2/44/s_1020044)

 Is communism/socialism a perfect world???
 Soviet Union is not a perfect instance.